|Course ID:||MIST 4630. 3 hours. |

 |Course Title:||Network-Based Application Development|

-development language and web services.
-Projects will involve
+database, and web services.
+Projects will involve development

 |Offered every year. |

 |Grading System:||A-F (Traditional)|

 first course.
 At the end of this course, the students should be

 connecting to a database.

 2. Learn technologies, including an interactive development

 applications that can be deployed over modern computer networks.